MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-request-default-query-data.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Implemented by the client driver to ... handler for query OIDs
+Implemented by the client driver as the default handler for object identifier (OID) requests of type query data.

 Syntax
 ------